Applications for Breakthrough Generation 2014 are now closed.

 Each summer, Breakthrough seeks five to ten outstanding young analysts, writers, and thought leaders for a paid fellowship as part of our young leaders initiative, Breakthrough Generation.
 Fellows will contribute writing and research to one of three policy programs at the Breakthrough Institute: Energy and Climate, Conservation and Development, or Economic Growth and Innovation.
 Fellowships are highly competitive — only 5-10 percent of applicants are generally accepted — and involve cutting-edge writing, research, and public policy analysis.
-See below for more information on how to apply — complete applications should be sent to generation [at] the breakthrough.org.
+See below for more information on how to apply.
 For more information about the fellowship, click here.

-Since its inception in 2008, Breakthrough Generation has trained 50 top young policy analysts and thinkers.
+Since its inception in 2008, Breakthrough Generation has trained over 50 top young policy analysts and thinkers.

 Who Can Apply?